1fish2/BBQTimer/README.md

 like zlib.

 ## Sources
-Sampled sounds used by permission of Phil Burk, Mobileer.com, Copyright (c) 2014.
+Notification sound composed from sampled cowbell sounds, used by permission from Phil Burk, Copyright (c) 2014 Mobileer Inc.

 The launcher icon uses shapes from a public domain image on openclipart.org.